 The Postgraduate Research Code of Practice sets out the provision made for our research degrees to meet the UK quality code for Higher Education.

 It can be read in conjunction with the Code of Practice for research, which sets out the principles of good research conduct and integrity expected of all researchers at Cumbria.

-The Research Degrees Handbook guides you through your research degree journey.
+The Graduate School Handbook guides you through your research degree journey.
 It outlines the responsibilities for both you and your supervisors.